bormaxi8080/bormaxi8080/README.md

 Nov 2022-Now - Busy in a private projects about collecting social data

-Nov 2022-Now - Busy in a private projects about email checking (big conveyors)

 Nov 2022-Now - Busy in a private project about AD processing (big conveyor)

-Oct 2022-Now - Continue experimenting with social media monitoring and people's big data imports
+Nov 2022-Now - Continue experimenting with social media monitoring and people's big data imports

+Nov 2022-Aug 2024 - Busy in a private projects about email checking (big conveyors)

 Jan 2023-Apr 2023 - Private project about collecting companies data on LinkedIn